ashakiran07/airbnb_vinyl/README.md

 # Contributing
-If you'd like to contribute to Rent Vinyl, please fork the repository, make your changes, and submit a pull request.
+If you'd like to contribute to Rent Vinyl, please fork the repository, make your changes and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, feature enhancements, documentation improvements, and more.